 - As anabolic substances, adaptogens help build muscle mass and promote healthy bones.

 - By supporting glucose metabolism and normal insulin levels, adaptogens can promote a healthy metabolism.

-Adaptogens are a potent natural medicine to promote wellness.
-When we feel strong, resilient, balanced and have a lifted mood, we also feel more naturally sexual.
+Adaptogens are a potent natural answer to stress and decreased vitality.
+When we feel strong, resilient, balanced, and uplifted, we also feel more naturally sexual.